Pdawg-bytes/Katera/README.md

     [BitField(4)]  public partial uint Second { get; set; }
 }
 ```

-## Storage modes
-`StorageMode.Auto` is the default.
-It chooses `Register` for layouts up to 8 bytes and `Blob` for larger layouts.

-- `StorageMode.Register`
-  - Uses a single primitive backing storage value (`byte`, `ushort`, `uint`, or `ulong`)
-  - Valid only for layouts of 8 bytes or smaller
-  - Generates low-level raw helpers such as `SetRaw(TBacking)` and conversion operators for the backing value
-- `StorageMode.Blob`
-  - Uses one or more `ulong` values internally
-  - Valid only for layouts larger than 8 bytes
-- `StorageMode.Expanded`
-  - Uses separate generated fields and properties without unified backing storage

 ## Overlapping fields
 Set `AllowOverlap = true` to permit overlapping fields.
 Overlap is not allowed by default.